Third-partywallet apps

-Manage your coins & tokens on your Trezor with Trezor Suite or your preferred wallet app.
+Manage your coins & tokens on your Trezor using the Trezor Suite app or your favorite wallet app.

 Frequently asked questions